picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

 1. The addition of 2 new files: war-and-peace.txt, and byteblast.py.

 1. Problem is marked as Templatable in problem.md.
 This means that multiple instances of this problem can be ran, each having a different flag.
-This is just a bookkeeping value.
+   "Templatable" is just a bookkeeping value.

-1. All the mechanics of being Templatable (also referred to as having a dynamic flag) flag happen in the Dockerfile which we will go over in more detail during the File Listing below.
+1. All the mechanics of being Templatable (also referred to as having a dynamic flag) happen in the Dockerfile which we will go over in more detail during the File Listing below.

 By these changes we go from giving the flag out to anyone who can download it to hiding it deep within a large classic novel.